rpede/SecureSoftwareDevelopment/assignments/mini-project.md

 - 1 person: Focus on safely storing on a single device.
 - 2 people: More emphasis on user interface - making it easy to use in a secure way.
-- 3+ persons: Plan for how a user can access their credentials across devices.
+- 3 persons: Plan for how a user can access their credentials across devices.
+- 4 persons: Implement a way to access credentials across devices.

 I'm not expecting anything as advanced as in the papers you read.